 Clients describe pain that begins mildly but progresses to excruciating over time.
-At first, you may only have pain when you try to walk but eventually you may have pain even when you are at rest.
+At first, you may only have pain when you try to walk or use your hands but eventually you may have pain even when you are at rest.

 Eventually, after complete bone death occurs, you can have no pain or symptoms at all.
-But with complete both death, the bone can start to collapse on itself affecting other living tissue that surrounds it.
+But with complete both death, the bone can start to collapse on itself, fracture and affect the living tissue that surrounds it.

 Treatment of AV depends on the stage of the disease you are in.
 An x-ray, MRI or bone scan can be used to determine what stage your affected bone is in.
-If you are in the earlier stages, non-surgical treatment may be used to reduce further damage to your bone (e.g. medication to help blood flow return to the bone, physical therapy or pain medicine).
-But eventually most people with Avascular Necrosis require joint replacement by a orthopedic surgeon.
+If you are in the earlier stages, non-surgical treatment may be used to reduce further damage to your bone (e.g. medication to help blood supply return to the bone, physical therapy or pain medicine).
+But eventually most people with Avascular Necrosis require hip replacement or joint replacement surgery by a orthopedic surgeon.
 Via WebMD .